SUPPORTING YOUR JOURNEY TO RECOVERY

-The Substance Use Resource Center (helpline can be reached at 833.959.4357) is available to support all individuals with substance use disorder needs, however, there may also be additional support services offered at the state level.
+The Substance Use Resource Center is available to support all individuals with substance use disorder needs, however, there may also be additional support services offered at the state level.
 Use our interactive map below to find other local substance use disorder resources available in your state.

 BLUE CROSS BLUE SHIELD RESOURCES

 The tools below are designed to help you find quality-based resources made available by Blue Cross and Blue Shield companies.
-If you have any questions or prefer one-on-one assistance locating the right treatment resource, please call our helpline at 833.959.HELP (4357).
-Our call specialists are available 24/7 and may have additional resources above and beyond what is listed below to help you with your search.
+If you have any questions or prefer one-on-one assistance locating the right treatment resource, please call the number on the back of your Blue Cross Blue Shield member ID card.